In 2019, car accidents led to 38,000 deaths. Thousands more faced hospital visits and minor injuries.

 They’ll use this information to fill out an accident report.
 All drivers will receive a copy of the accident report, and it’s important to keep it for insurance purposes.

 The officer will then determine fault, giving the responsible driver a ticket.
 Or, in extreme cases, like if a driver is intoxicated or is operating a vehicle with an expired license, the officer may make an arrest.

 How to Contest an At-Fault Accident

+When in an accident should you admit fault, or is it in your best interest to remain silent?
 If you believe the accident assessment was unfair, it’s within your rights to contact your insurance provider for a second opinion.
 Though doing so is rare, it can get a faulty assessment overturned.

 For that reason, it’s always suggested that you take photos of the scene of the accident as you wait for the police.

 Steps to Take After an Accident